arangodb/arangodb/Documentation/DocuBlocks/clusterAgencyPrefix.md

-@brief global agency prefix
+@brief global Agency prefix
 `--cluster.agency-prefix prefix`

-The global key prefix used in all requests to the agency.
-The specified prefix will become part of each agency key.
-Specifying the key prefix allows managing multiple ArangoDB clusters with the same agency server(s).
+The global key prefix used in all requests to the Agency.
+The specified prefix will become part of each Agency key.
+Specifying the key prefix allows managing multiple ArangoDB clusters with the same Agency server(s).

 *prefix* must consist of the letters *a-z*, *A-Z* and the digits *0-9*